vortex-particles/vortex-particles.github.io/input_data.md

 The prototype reader included in vortex-p is the one for GADGET-2 and GADGET-3 unformatted binary files.

-This reader is located in the `reader.f` file, and is split in two functions: `READ_GADGET_UNFORMATTED_NPART` and `READ_GADGET_UNFORMATTED`, both of them called within a subroutine called `READ_PARTICLES`.
+This reader is located in the `readers/gadget_unformatted.f` file, and is split in two functions: `READ_GADGET_UNFORMATTED_NPART` and `READ_GADGET_UNFORMATTED`, both of them called within a subroutine called `READ_PARTICLES`.
 The two former subroutines depend on a module, called `GADGET_READ`, which is also included in the code (file `reader_gadget.f`) and contains the necessary structures and variables to read these GADGET files.

 In particular, the data that needs to be read for a given snapshot is: